aryamawb/asus-ux305ua-hackintosh/README.md

 ```

+## Important NOTE!
+WARNING

+DO NOT EVER USE DIRECTLY MY ACPI FOLDER TO YOUR MACHINE EVEN WE ARE HAVE THE SAME EXACT DEVICE.
+JUST DON'T.
+WE MIGHT HAVE A DIFFERENT ACPI TABLES STRUCTURE AND IT WILL GONNA MESSED UP IF YOU USE MY ACPI.

 Thanks to all of the developers who are providing the best work for the kext:

 - thanks to https://github.com/acidanthera for providing OpenCore and other really usefull kext